-cannot simultaneously be a mandated intermediary, nor may it be an associate of a mandated intermediary.
-However, certain exemptions are granted in this regard (see the discussion on exemptions immediately below).
+In order to limit potential conflicts of interest, a non-mandated intermediary that is a binder holder cannot simultaneously be a mandated intermediary, nor may it be an associate of a mandated intermediary.
 What constitutes an associate is defined in the draft regulations with reference to the definition of this term in the Code of Conduct for Authorised Financial Services Providers and Representatives.

-As to the use of the term "writing", please note that the Electronic Communications and Transactions Act Nó.
-25 of 2002, in section 12, provides that a requirement in law that a document or information must be in writing is met if the document or information is in the form of a data message and accessible in a manner usable for subsequent reference.
+As to the use of the term "writing", please note that the Electronic Communications and Transactions Act No. 25 of 2002, in section 12, provides that a requirement in law that a document or information must be in writing is met if the document or information is in the form of a data message and accessible in a manner usable for subsequent reference.